-In addition, the laws of the State of Ohio outline the due process procedures that must be followed in disciplinary matters.
-A copy of the Student Code of Conduct shall be posted in a central location in the school.
-Additional copies of the code will be made available to students on request.
-Repeatedly Violating School Rules - Level of discipline will increase.
+This is your notice that Due Process procedures will be followed in disciplinary matters.
+A copy of the Student Code of Conduct is posted in a central location in the school and additional copies of the code will be made available upon request.

+Level of discipline will increase with repeat violations of School Rules or Code of Conduct.